kristinbarton/ufs-arctic-workflow/README.md

 Generating only FV3 Initial and Boundary Inputs
 ------------------------------------------
-This will create only the atmosphere inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera))
+This will create only the atmosphere inputs that can be placed into an existing run directory (e.g., see [Accessing Existing Test Cases (Ursa)](#accessing-existing-test-cases-hera))
 1. Go to the `atm` directory.
 2. Check `config.in` file for any necessary changes to file locations or other variables.
 3. Run `./run_atm_prep.sh`.